stbelaya/stepik-autotests-course/README.md

 # stepik-autotests-course
-Homework for Selenium AT course
+Homework for Selenium AT course: https://stepik.org/course/575/